 Fast forward to 1973.
 After several promotions and reassignments, Ron was given responsibility for the maintenance of all UPS vehicles in the U.S., Canada and Germany – more than 48,000 in all.
-In the next five years, Ron would help UPS save $100 million in shop operating costs, allowing UPS mechanics to take care of nearly 80% more vehicles per man hour than they had been doing up to that point.
+In the next five years, Ron would help UPS save $100 million in shop operating costs, allowing UPS mechanics to take care of nearly 80 percent more vehicles per man hour than they had been doing up to that point.
 He instituted time standards and innovative cost saving measures throughout the company’s maintenance operations until 1978.

-At this point RTA’s story begins, quite by accident.
-Ron left UPS and moved his family back to Phoenix, AZ.
+At this point, RTA’s story begins, quite by accident.
+Ron left UPS and moved his family back to Phoenix.
 Ron received numerous requests from fleet managers needing help to improve their operations.
-As Ron’s popularity grew, he began regularly deliver seminars around the country, in addition to his consulting jobs.
+As Ron’s popularity grew, he began to regularly deliver seminars around the country, in addition to his consulting jobs.
 Ron published his first book to offer at his seminars.
 Managing Fleet Maintenance was published in 1979, and three other books followed: Time Management, Preventive Maintenance Inspections and Operations and Safety.
 Through his books, Ron established and demonstrated how key reports help maintenance manager control costs.
 These reports formed the backbone of what RTA would become.

 Birth of RTA